-Level Entry Requirement S4 → S5 National 5 in Computing Science at grade A-C Entry Requirement S5 → S6 National 5 in Computing Science at grade A-C S6 pupils with no previous qualification in Computing need to have at least 3 Highers at level A-C and a qualification in Mathematics at National 5 (A-C) or equivalent Progression Route Gaining an award at Higher in Computing could lead to further study at Advanced Higher level.
-This qualification could enhance the chance of entry to education courses in Computer Science, Business
+Entry Requirement S4 → S5 National 5 in Computing Science at grade A-C Entry Requirement S5 → S6 National 5 in Computing Science at grade A-C S6 pupils with no previous qualification in Computing need to have at least 3 Highers at level A-C and a qualification in Mathematics at National 5 (A-C) or equivalent.
+Progression Route Gaining an award at Higher in Computing could lead to further study at Advanced Higher level.
+This qualification could enhance the chance of entry to education courses in Computer Science, Business Computing, Information Technology or Multimedia, or job training.
+If going on to study a Computing Science related degree, some universities now require a pass in Computing Science at Higher level.
 There are 4 areas of study:

-Software Design and Development (SDD)

-Course Format Web Design and Development (WDD)

-Database Design and Development (DBDD)

-Computer Systems (CS)
+Course Format There are 4 areas of study: Software Design and Development (SDD) Web Design and Development (WDD) Database Design and Development (DBDD) Computer Systems (CS) --- -- --